When you run

 email-combcan also remove unused CSS.
 But in order to speed things up it's best to feed it as little CSS as possible.

-The destination directory that you have defined under
+The destination directories that you have defined under

 This is done so that we can then process the files in-place, which makes it easier to preserve your directory structure.